cba85/icarus-slim-docs/skeleton.md

 # Skeleton

-The architecture of the framework follows the rules of [pds/skeleton](https://github.com/php-pds/skeleton) the standard filesystem skeleton suitable for all PHP packages mixed with the ones of [Ruby on Rails](http://guides.rubyonrails.org/getting_started.html#creating-the-blog-application) for a web application.
+The skeleton of the framework, located [here](https://github.com/cba85/icarus-slim), has an architecture that follows the rules of [pds/skeleton](https://github.com/php-pds/skeleton) the standard filesystem skeleton suitable for all PHP packages mixed with the ones of [Ruby on Rails](http://guides.rubyonrails.org/getting_started.html#creating-the-blog-application) for a web application.

 ## Architecture